-Today as a part of the ongoing MPB Insights interview series Christopher Durham, founder of My Private Brand and VP of retail brands at Theory House, talks to Charles Kaye, CEO of Greenblendz.
+Today as a part of the ongoing MPB Insights interview series Christopher Durham, founder of My Private Brand, talks to Charles Kaye, CEO of Greenblendz.
 The series features short interviews with executives from private brand manufacturers consisting of five questions.
 The project is based on one main principle: the less useless words, the better.
 The goal is to give readers as much thought provoking, insightful information as possible.
 Less is more.

 Charles Kaye has spent four decades traversing the retail market arena wearing many different hats including manufacturers rep, CEO, product developer and marketing strategist.
 His ability to see and understand the big picture has kept him relevant in a rapidly changing retail environment.